tjs-w/TCP-fpc/README.md

 Maximum of 64 rules can be installed.

-Insertion creates sysfs interface for fptcp under /sys/ as:
+Insertion creates sysfs interface for fptcp under CONFIGFS_MOUNT/ as:

-...CONFIGFS_MOUNT_PT/fptcp/enable   	- [RW] Enable disable the functionality.
+_\[CONFIGFS_MOUNT is Mount point for configfs filesystem.\]_

-...CONFIGFS_MOUNT_PT/fptcp/store_rules 	- [WO] Install/remove the rules.
+...CONFIGFS_MOUNT/fptcp/enable   	- [RW] Enable disable the functionality.
-...CONFIGFS_MOUNT_PT/fptcp/show_rules   - [RO] View currently installed rules.
+...CONFIGFS_MOUNT/fptcp/store_rules 	- [WO] Install/remove the rules.
-...CONFIGFS_MOUNT_PT/fptcp/flush_rules  - [WO] Reset/uninstall all the rules.
+...CONFIGFS_MOUNT/fptcp/show_rules   - [RO] View currently installed rules.

-\[CONFIGFS_MOUNT_PT is Mount point for configfs filesystem.\]
+...CONFIGFS_MOUNT/fptcp/flush_rules  - [WO] Reset/uninstall all the rules.

-* /sys/fptcp/enable reads '0' initially.
-You must write '1' to activate
+* CONFIGFS_MOUNT/fptcp/enable reads '0' initially.
+You must write '1' to
-the functionality.
+activate the functionality.
 If the rules are not present, but enable is '1', module shall tap all packets but will not do anything.
 If the rules are present, but enable is '0', the packets are not tapped and the module though inserted into the kernel will affect any performance.

-* /sys/fptcp/store_rules allows 2 commands and 5 tuple rule.
+* CONFIGFS_MOUNT/fptcp/store_rules allows 2 commands and 5 tuple rule.
 Commands:
     ADD                 : cmd=add
     DEL                 : cmd=del